mbientlab/MetaWear-SDK-JavaScript/README.md

 Under the hood it uses [Noble](https://github.com/mbientlab/noble) for Bluetooth Low Energy communications.

+> ADDITIONAL NOTES
+You can try to get our JS SDK running on OSX or Windows at your own risk as this requires that you get Noble to work under those OSs yourself.
+We do not provide examples or support for this.

 ### Overview

 [MetaWear](https://mbientlab.com) is a complete development and production platform for wearable and connected device applications.